Quick Answer (TL;DR)

 Instead: Always run your own red team, even when using a safety-tuned model.

-Why: Model providers test for general safety.
+Why: Model providers test for general safety (see Anthropic's model card documentation for an example).
 They do not test for your specific product context, brand risks, or abuse scenarios.

 Mistake 2: Only testing the happy path